 The Rockford Fosgate Prime R300X4 Amplifier

-My speakers are powered by a Rockford Fosgate Prime 4-channel amplifier and it’s quite powerful, as it give my component speakers the power it needs.
+My speakers are powered by a Rockford Fosgate Prime 4-channel amplifier and it’s quite powerful, as it gives my component speakers the power it needs.
 The Rockford Fosgate amplifier cost about RM2.8k (including installation) in Malaysia but can get it at cheaper price if buy from Amazon US.

-Although it’s cheaper from Amazon, the long distance delivery all the way from USA is a bit worrying for me, so I rather spend a bit more and get it straight from the car accessories shop.
+Although it’s cheaper from Amazon, the long distance delivery all the way from the USA is a bit worrying for me, so I rather spend a bit more and get it straight from the car accessories shop.
 Nothing much to complain about R300x4 as I get crystal clear and clean sound with amplifier.

 Custom A-Pillar For Better Sound Stage

 I get my A-pillar customized to get the tweeters up for better sound staging.
-There are huge improvement by moving those tweeters higher at ear level from the dashboard.
+There is a huge improvement by moving those tweeters higher at ear level from the dashboard.
 Vocals and instruments from a Jazz song or other genres will be more noticeable.
 The A-pillar cost about RM400 which took 2 days to complete.

-Now, where did i get all this setup in my Ford Fiesta?
+Now, where did I get all this setup in my Ford Fiesta?
 It was my usual Saturday hangout place for the past 3 months.